lelylan/nodes/README.md

 # Lelylan Nodes

-Enable a two way communication between the cloud and the physical world.
+Enable a two way communication between the cloud and the physical world (a node enable the communication between Lelylan and a specific protocol/product)

-Lelylan Nodes want to integrate the largest number of connected devices to a unique platform, making them all accessible through a unique API.
-A very nice work in this direction is [thethingsystem.com](http://thethingsystem.com/).

 #### Supported Nodes

 - [x] MQTT

-#### Future Nodes
+#### Desired Nodes

-A very nice project to look at for defining more nodes is [thethingsystem](http://thethingsystem.com/dev/supported-things.html).
-Most common connected products should be added.
+The desire is to let many device connect through Lelylan.
+A nice project to look at to reach this goal is [thethingsystem](http://thethingsystem.com/dev/supported-things.html).

 ## Requirements